-You can also paint it to match your house.
+You can also paint your shed to match your house.
 Paint will help protect the building from the elements.
 If you want to paint the inside, it will make the shed feel more like a room than an outbuilding.

 If you add electricity to your shed, you can get a lot more use from it.
-It might be a place to store a freezer, a place to work on projects with power tools, or even a place for your teenager to practice with his band.
+It might be a place to store a freezer, a place to work on projects with power tools, or even a place for your kids to hang out with a game table.

-This is something you’ll need to bring in a professional for so you don’t end up burning down the shed (or your house).
+If you do want hard wiring, be sure to bring in a professional so you don’t end up burning down the shed (or your house).

 Once you decide on a purpose for your shed, you’ll know exactly what you need, but basic cabinets and countertops will allow you to work on a variety of projects.